rcarrata/rcarrata.github.io/_posts/2020-05-30-canary-in-service-mesh.md

 comments: true
 ---

-Whats a Blue Green deployment and how to configure it our microservices within the Service Mesh?
-How change the balancing of our requests in a easy and quick way?
+Whats a Canary deployment and how to configure in Service Mesh?
+What are the benefits of a Canary deployment?
+And how we can give more intelligence to our routes and requests inside of our mesh?

 Let's Mesh in!!